juanparati/MyBackup/README.md

 ```
 ### MySQLDump path

-Defined by option "**mysqldump_path**".
+Defined by the option "**mysqldump_path**".

-MyBackup uses internally "mysqldump" or "mariadb-dump".
-If the full path to the dump tool is not supplied then MyBackup will attempt to find the path automatically.
+MyBackup uses internal "mysqldump" or "mariadb-dump".
+If the full path to the dump tool is not supplied, then MyBackup will attempt to find the path automatically.

 Example: